Investment policy statement software for money management.

 • Investment Policy Statements are easy to get approved by your BD, because they love this stuff.
 They know this coupled with the Financial Planning Fact Finders are the best way to keep everyone out of the usual troubles.

 • The investor policy statement was initially developed in 1992, out of practical necessity, while working for several dozen financial planners and investment managers' in-person, as an employee.
 The early versions were straight out of the CFP, CFA, and CFP CE course materials.
 Looking at the results from several expensive IPS software suites further refined it.
-It was perfected around 2001, after using it for hundreds of clients in the Real World.
-It hasn't been updated since 2009 because nobody has suggested any improvements.
-Another file with more template text was added in 2009 for extra value, but the price stayed the same.
+It was perfected around 2005, after using it for hundreds of clients in the Real World.

-• You can still get the discount on the companion piece - the Investment Fact Finder later if you don't want it now (it's $37 by itself and only $30 with the IPS).
+• You can still get the discount on the companion piece - the Investment Fact Finder later if you don't want it now.

 Contents of the Seven Main IPS Software Pages